alexfernandez/alexfernandez.github.io/2016/golang-adventures.md

 just the compiler being helpful I guess.
 The end result is that you spend time changing `=` to `:=` and viceversa, for no good reason.

+Every time I have to waste time doing absurd changes I think:
-I'm too old for this crap.
+"I'm too old for this crap".

 ### Implicit Conversions